github/learn.github.com/pages/normal.markdown

 calles the 'staging area'.
 For this example, let's say that we have updated your files like we did in the previous section.
-However, now let's imagine that we wanted to commit the changes we've made as two seperate commits rather than one.
+However, now let's imagine that we wanted to commit the changes we've made as two separate commits rather than one.
 We can see what has been changed in our working directory by using the 'git status' command.

 	$ git status